 CSI-Rho Eta Executive Team

-Faculty Advisors: Dr. Joy Mwendwa and Dr. Mary Deacon
+Faculty Advisors: Dr. Nicole DiLella and Dr. Michael Takacs

 Rho Eta Chapter Leadership Committees